ronakupadhyaya/Horizons-week-04/day2/yelp/README.md

   Notice how the `from` field for `allFollowers` and the `to` field for `allFollowing` for the populated set of data has been transformed from an ID (`ID_OF_FOLLOWER` or `ID_OF_USER_YOU_ARE_FOLLOWING`) to an actual User object.
 Use Mongoose's [`.populate()`](http://mongoosejs.com/docs/api.html#model_Model.populate) to populate the correct fields and accomplish this.

 - `isFollowing` - this method will take in another User ID and call true or false on the callback based on whether or not the user calling `isFollowing` (`this`) is following the user represented by the ID passed in.
 Query for a `Follow` document where `follower` is `this._id` and `following` is the ID passed in, and call a callback function with `true` if the resulting query turns up an existing `Follow` document.

+#### Follow Button

+Now that we have all of our follow logic set up, let make this button work!
+When a user hits the button on a specific users page, we should update our MongoDB so that this reflects.
+_Note: Remember that we are using the **Twitter** method for follows (i.e. a user can follow another **without** having them follow them back)_

+#### Checkpoint

+We should be able to follow ourselfs, so let's test our button.
+MongoDB should update accordingly.
+To unfollow yourself for now, just simply delete the entry manually in mLab.
+Does that work?
+Great let's keep going!

 ### Viewing Profiles 👸 - `views/singleProfile.hbs`